beego/beedoc/en-US/intro/contributing.md

 adopted or potentially rejected.

 Once a proposal is accepted, create an implementation of the new features and submit it as a pull request.
-If the guidelines are not followed, the pull request will be rejected immediately.
+If the guidelines are not followed the pull request will be rejected immediately.

 Since Beego follows the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)